riskframe/ai-rmm/framework/map-4.1.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+# Map 4
-# Map 4: Risks and benefits are mapped for all components of the AI system including third-party software and data.
+> Risks and benefits are mapped for all components of the AI system including third-party software and data. [@airmf]

+## Map 4.1
-## Map 4.1: Approaches for mapping AI technology and legal risks of its components – including the use of third-party data or software – are in place, followed, and documented, as are risks of infringement of a third party’s intellectual property or other rights.
+> Approaches for mapping AI technology and legal risks of its components – including the use of third-party data or software – are in place, followed, and documented, as are risks of infringement of a third party’s intellectual property or other rights. [@playbook]

 ### Map 4.1.1.
 Identify and Assess Legal Risks Associated with AI Technology.